Qovery/documentation/website/docs/using-qovery/configuration/cloud-service-provider/microsoft-azure.md

 ---
-last_modified_on: "2021-06-19"
+last_modified_on: "2021-09-05"
-title: "Azure"
+title: "Microsoft Azure"
-description: "Learn how to configure and plug your Azure account"
+description: "Learn how to configure and plug your Microsoft Azure account"
 ---

 import Jump from '@site/src/components/Jump';